Lucas-Barrios/lab_llm_judges_Lucas_Barrios/README.md

 ## Scenario

-Kairos_new is a Next.js admin CRM integrated with an autonomous Python/LangGraph competitive intelligence agent.
+I worked on my own scenario: My cleint is a consulting firm with a Next.js admin CRM integrated with an autonomous Python/LangGraph competitive intelligence agent.
 The system allows a consultant to trigger research on a target company via a UI form — this fires a Next.js API route that spawns a Python subprocess, which runs a multi-step web research pipeline, writes structured results to Supabase, generates a PDF report, and delivers it via Slack.

 The evaluation strategy was commissioned to surface whether a production-grade LLM could be trusted to drive the conversational and status-reporting layer of this platform, given five known architectural failure modes identified during codebase analysis: